 - Understand the values of upgrading to Hadoop 3.x, including YARN and HDFS

 - Learn to upgrade Hadoop from 2.x to 3.x

-Wei-Chiu joined Cloudera in 2015 as a software engineer, where he is responsible for development of Cloudera’s storage systems, mostly the Hadoop Distributed File System (HDFS).
-He is an Apache Hadoop Committer/Project Management Committee member for his contribution in the open source project.
-He is also a co-founder of Taiwan Data Engineering Association, a non-profit organization promoting better Data Engineering technologies and applications in Taiwan.
-Wei-Chiu received his Ph.D. in Computer Science from Purdue University for his research in distributed systems and programming models.
+Wei-Chiu Chuang is a software engineer at Cloudera, where he’s responsible for the development of Cloudera’s storage systems, mostly the Hadoop Distributed File System (HDFS).
+He’s an Apache Hadoop Committer and Project Management Committee member for his contribution in the open source project.
+He’s also a cofounder of the Taiwan Data Engineering Association, a nonprofit organization promoting better data engineering technologies and applications in Taiwan.
+Wei-Chiu earned his PhD in computer science from Purdue University for his research in distributed systems and programming models.

 Comments on this page are now closed.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences